 In such cases, patients face challenges in all their relationships especially when their friends and family members try to manage the treatment of their disease especially when it comes to food or offer unsolicited advice.

-Healthcare professional, family and friends must stand by and support these individuals during their tough times.
+Healthcare professionals, family, and friends must stand by and support these individuals during their tough times.

 Lifestyle changes like dietary management, regular exercise, and, weight loss have shown significant improvements rather than pharmacological interventions.
 Providing these patients with the right information and support at the right time through structured education and peer group network will always be of great benefit to these patients.